yosiask/hello-world1/README.md

 # hello-world1
-created it to learn how to greate a github repository
+This Repository is created to learn how to use/manipulate a github repository